MicrosoftDocs/winrt-api/windows.ui.xaml.controls/combobox_iseditable.md

 ## -remarks

-The behavior f this propery is changed in the next major release of Windows 10.
-In earlier versions of Windows, this proeprty is read-only and always returns **false**.
+The behavior of this property is changed in the next major release of Windows 10.
+In earlier versions of Windows, this property is read-only and always returns **false**.

 ## -examples